ShovelsAI/shovels-marketing/content/posts/podcast-4.md

-Title: Unlocking hiring secrets in proptech
+Title: Episode 4: Unlocking hiring secrets in proptech
 Subtitle: Unveiling the art of effective team building in the dynamic world of proptech.
 Date: 2023-10-20
 Modified: 2023-10-20